 God wants us to join Him willingly.
 Moreover, nobody else can oblige us to believe or not.
 While we all have the opportunity to get on board, the decision is ours alone, and we are solely responsible for our choice.
 So my question to you is, do or did you accept Jesus?
 Are you saved?

 Your answer matters.
 God accepts your choice.
 He leaves you alone if you do not want him in your life.
 You can live your life with Him.
-You also can go it alone.
+You also can go alone.
 Your choice!

 Remember, His door is always open.
 While He does not force us, He will do anything possible to save us, to bring us into His kingdom.
 But if you decide to go it alone, He will take it.
 You can stop reading now.
 The rest does not apply until you reverse the course.

 We move to the next step in satisfying the requirements.
 Do you trust the Lord?
 On a scale from zero to ten, where is your faith?
 Have you been tested yet?
 Were you driven to the abyss where there was nothing left but God?
-Have you walked on water?
+Have you ever walked on water?
 Did you waver in your faith?
 Did you prefer to stay in the known rather than moving to the unknown?

 Trusting God is not easy!
 No, it is very hard.
 It means giving up control, relying on God instead.
 Who in their right mind wants to give up control?
 This behavior is contrary to everything we learn and strive for in the secular world!
 And yet, we recognize immediately when serenity comes from sincere faith.
 Usually, everybody wants this for themselves.